sinco-lab/mcp-config-manager/README.md

 # MCP Config Manager

-A browser extension for managing MCP server configurations with an intuitive interface.
+A browser extension for managing MCP server configurations with an intuitive interface - designed to solve the common frustrations you face every day.

+## 💡 Why MCP Config Manager?

+Ever found yourself saying:

+- "How do I add this MCP?
+The JSON is driving me crazy!"
+- "I have so many MCPs in my system, I can't tell which is which!"
+- "Why is it so complicated to delete an MCP?"
+- "Why do my commands always fail on Windows?
+I need Mac-to-Windows format conversion!"

+MCP Config Manager was built specifically to solve these pain points.
+No more struggling with complex JSON formats, disorganized configurations, or cross-platform compatibility issues.

 ## ✨ Features

-- 🚀 Easy server configuration management
+- 🚀 Easy server configuration management without JSON headaches
-- 💻 Cross-platform support for Windows & Mac
+- 💻 One-click cross-platform support for Windows & Mac
-- 🔄 JSON validation and formatting
+- 🔄 Automatic JSON validation and formatting
 - 🌐 Multi-language support (English & Chinese)
 - 📋 One-click configuration copying
+- 🔄 Enable/disable servers with simple toggles
-- 🎨 Modern and intuitive UI
+- 🎨 Modern and intuitive UI that even non-technical users can understand
 - 💾 Browser storage for persistent configurations
+- 🔒 All data stays local - complete privacy protection

 ## 📥 Installation